Wrong-o/terminal_escape/README.md

 To-do list for those who want to contribute:

--LS is not working properly, it lists files in sub directories
+-LS is not working properly, it lists files in sub directories (fixed)

+-CD is not consistent with syntax, sometime cd /dir and sometime cd dir/

 -Spelling mistakes in the txt files